-Until March 7, 2020, when the Remote Power Patent expired, we had been actively engaged in the licensing of our Remote Power Patent (U.S. Patent No. 6,218,930) which generated licensing revenue in excess of \$170,000,000 from May 2007 through March 31, 2021.
+Until March 7, 2020, when the Remote Power Patent expired, we had been actively engaged in the licensing of our Remote Power Patent (U.S. Patent No. 6,218,930) which generated licensing revenue in excess of \$170,000,000 from May 2007 through June 30, 2021.
 As of March 7, 2020, we had twenty-seven (27) license agreements with respect to our Remote Power Patent which, among others, included license agreements with Cisco, Dell Inc., Extreme Networks, Inc., Netgear, Microsemi Corporation, Motorola Solutions, Inc., NEC Corporation, Samsung Electronics Co., Ltd, Huawei Technologies Co., Ltd., ShoreTel, Inc., Juniper Networks, Inc., Polycom, Inc. and Avaya, Inc. As a result of the expiration of our Remote Power Patent, we no longer receive licensing revenue for our Remote Power Patent that accrues for any period subsequent to the expiration date (March 7, 2020).

+However, subsequent to the expiration date of our Remote Power Patent, we received and may continue to receive licensing revenue from certain licensees of our Remote Patent for periods prior to March 7, 2020.
 As a result of the decision of the U.S. Court of Appeals for the Federal Circuit on September 24, 2020 to overturn the District Court's judgment of non-infringement that resulted from our trial with Hewlett-Packard involving our Remote Power Patent, we believed that Cisco, the largest licensee of our Remote Power Patent, was obligated to pay us significant royalties that accrued but were not paid beginning in the fourth quarter of 2017 through the expiration of our Remote Power Patent.
 On March 30, 2021, we entered into an amendment (the "Amendment") to the Settlement and License Agreement, dated May 25, 2011, between us and Cisco (the "Agreement").
-Pursuant to the Amendment, Cisco agreed to pay \$18,692,000 to us to resolve a dispute relating to Cisco's contractual obligation to pay us royalties under the Agreement for the period beginning in the fourth quarter of 2017 through March 7, 2020 (when the Remote Power Patent expired) with respect to licensing the Remote Power Patent (see Note I[2] to our consolidated financial statements included in this Quarterly Report).
-Cisco paid the \$18,692,000 to us in April 2021.
+Pursuant to the Amendment, Cisco paid \$18,692,000 to us to resolve a dispute relating to Cisco's contractual obligation to pay us royalties under the Agreement for the period beginning in the fourth quarter of 2017 through March 7, 2020 (when the Remote Power Patent expired) with respect to licensing the Remote Power Patent (see Note I[2] to our consolidated financial statements included in this Quarterly Report).
 We also believe that Netgear, another licensee of our Remote Power Patent, is obligated to pay us royalties that accrued but were not paid for the same period.
 We have commenced litigation against Netgear (see I[5] to our consolidated financial statements included herein).
-In addition, we may receive additional revenue related to our Remote Power Patent from Hewlett-Packard depending upon the outcome of the new trial as a result of the September 24, 2020 decision of the U.S. Court of Appeals for the Federal Circuit (see Note I[1] to our unaudited condensed consolidated financial statements included herein).
+In addition, on July 26, 2021, we entered into a settlement agreement with Hewlett-Packard pursuant to which Hewlett-Packard has agreed to pay us \$17,000,000 in full settlement of a patent litigation (see Note O hereof).